Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/README.md

   - The contact form allows users to get in touch with Cyphex easily.
 It typically includes fields for name, email, message, and possibly other relevant information.
   - This is a critical feature for lead generation and customer inquiries.

+  ## Detailed Development & Design Information:
+If you're interested in diving deeper into the development and design process of this project, please refer to the [Development&Design guide](dev_doc.md).

 <!--